scalacenter/scalafix/docs/users/installation.md

 [E2] The Scala compiler option "-Ywarn-unused" is required to use RemoveUnused ...
 ```

-The error message appears because `RemoveUnused` requires the project sources to
-be compiled beforehand for the unused code analysis to function properly.

 The first error message means the
 [SemanticDB](https://scalameta.org/docs/semanticdb/guide.html) compiler plugin